introproventures/play-with-docker/README.md

 # play-with-docker

+This is cloned version of play withdocker with small updates.

 Play With Docker gives you the experience of having a free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.